Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-The terms "rhinorrhea" and "rhinitis" are often used interchangeably to refer to a runny nose.
-Strictly speaking, rhinorrhea refers to a thin, relatively clear nasal discharge.
+The terms "rhinorrhea" and "rhinitis" are often used to refer to a runny nose.
+Strictly speaking though, rhinorrhea refers to a thin, relatively clear nasal discharge.
 Rhinitis refers to inflammation of the nasal tissues from a number of causes, which usually results in a runny nose.